Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

 \subsubsection{Choosing capacities}

-Over-estimating the device processing capacities will force some data processing to be deferred until future time periods, which may cause a cascade of processing delays.
-Under- or over-estimations of the link capacities will have similar effects.
-Here, we formalize guidelines for choosing the capacities in (\ref{eq:cap})'s constraints so as to limit delays due to over-estimation.
-As commonly done~\cite{farhat2016stochastic}, we assume that processing times on device stragglers follow an exponential distribution $\exp(\mu)$ for parameter $\mu$.
+Overestimating $C_i(t)$ leads to the deferral of some data processing until future time periods, which may cause a cascade of processing delays.
+Misestimations of the link capacities have similar effects.
+Here, to limit delays due to overestimation, we formalize guidelines for the capacities in (\ref{eq:cap})'s constraints.
+As commonly done~\cite{farhat2016stochastic}, we assume that processing times on stragglers follow an exponential distribution $\exp(\mu)$ for parameter $\mu$.

 For device capacities, we obtain the following result: